osrf/gazebo_user_guide/src/started_models_database.md

      The URI for a model, this should be `file://model_directory_name`

-### Model Manifest XML
+### Model Config

-Each model must have a `manifest.xml` file in the model's root directory that contains meta information about the model.
+Each model must have a `model.config` file in the model's root directory that contains meta information about the model.

-The format of this `manifest.xml` is:
+The format of this `model.config` is:

 ~~~
 <?xml version="1.0"?>